stat545ubc-2025/Assignment-B1-CYNTHIA-LI/Assignment-B1-Cynthia.md

 #' It returns the mean and median of the numeric variable for each group.
 #'
 #' @param data A data frame containing the variables of interest.
 #' @param group_col The column used to group observations (e.g., decade or region).
+Provides our 'groups'.
 #' @param value_col The numeric column to summarise (e.g. income, score).
+Provides our 'values'.
 #'
 #' @return A tibble containing one row per group with two summary statistics:
 #' the mean and median of the selected numeric column.
-This function will automatically remove the NAs from your data and thus your resulting tibble will not contain NAs
+This function will automatically remove the NAs from your data and thus your resulting tibble will not contain NAs.

 summarise_by_group <- function(data, group_col, value_col) {